Space colonization: Energy

 Solar energy in orbit is abundant, reliable, and is commonly used to power satellites today.
 There is no night in free space, and no clouds or atmosphere to block sunlight.
 Light intensity obeys an inverse-square law.
 So the solar energy available at distance d from the Sun is E = 1367/d2 W/m2, where d is measured in astronomical units (AU) and 1367 watts/m2 is the energy available at the distance of Earth's orbit from the Sun, 1 AU.

 In the weightlessness and vacuum of space, high temperatures for industrial processes can easily be achieved in solar ovens with huge parabolic reflectors made of metallic foil with very lightweight support structures.
 Flat mirrors to reflect sunlight around radiation shields into living areas (to avoid line-of-sight access for cosmic rays, or to make the Sun's image appear to move across their "sky") or onto crops are even lighter and easier to build.

 Large solar power photovoltaic cell arrays or thermal power plants would be needed to meet the electrical power needs of the settlers' use.
 In developed parts of Earth, electrical consumption can average 1 kilowatt/person (or roughly 10 megawatt-hours per person per year.)
 These power plants could be at a short distance from the main structures if wires are used to transmit the power, or much farther away with wireless power transmission.

 A major export of the initial space settlement designs was anticipated to be large solar power satellites (SPS) that would use wireless power transmission (phase-locked microwave beams or lasers emitting wavelengths that special solar cells convert with high efficiency) to send power to locations on Earth, or to colonies on the Moon or other locations in space.
 For locations on Earth, this method of getting power is extremely benign, with zero emissions and far less ground area required per watt than for conventional solar panels.
 Once these satellites are primarily built from lunar or asteroid-derived materials, the price of SPS electricity could be lower than energy from fossil fuel or nuclear energy; replacing these would have significant benefits such as the elimination of greenhouse gases and nuclear waste from electricity generation.

 Transmitting solar energy wirelessly from the Earth to the Moon and back is also an idea proposed for the benefit of space colonization and energy resources.
-Physicist Dr. David Criswell, who worked for NASA during the Apollo missions, came up with the idea of using power beams to transfer energy from space.
-These beams, microwaves with a wavelength of about 12 cm, will be almost untouched as they travel through the atmosphere.
-They can also be aimed at more industrial areas to keep away from humans or animal activities.
-This will allow for safer and more reliable methods of transferring solar energy.
+Physicist Dr. David Criswell, who worked for NASA during the Apollo missions, proposed the idea of using power beams to transfer energy from space.
+These beams, microwaves with a wavelength of about 12 cm, would be almost untouched as they travel through the atmosphere.
+They could also be aimed at more industrial areas to keep away from humans or animal activities.
+This would allow for safer and more reliable methods of transferring solar energy.